-The facts A newborn baby girl has up to 450,000 eggs stored in her ovaries.
+A newborn baby girl has up to 450,000 eggs stored in her ovaries.
 When she starts her periods between the ages of about 10 and 14, one of these eggs will ripen each month.
 The egg is released from the ovary and caught by the ferny ends of the fallopian tube, which transports it, using a rippling motion to the uterus (womb).
 If the egg is fertilised by a sperm along its journey, it will bed down once it reaches the uterus and grow into a baby and a placenta.
 If fertilisation doesn't take place, the egg will be flushed out, along with the lining of your uterus, when you have your period.

 What's a normal menstrual cycle?

 An average menstrual cycle lasts 28 days - that's counting from the first day of one period to the day before the next.
 Some women have much shorter cycles, possibly lasting only 23 days, and some have much longer ones, lasting up to 35 days.
 Cycles which are shorter or longer than this may not normal, and you should see your GP.
 You should also see your GP if you bleed between periods or after sex.

 Your menstrual cycle is under the control of an array of hormones produced in various parts of the body:

 - Gonadotrophin-releasing hormone (produced in the hypothalamus, which is in the brain)

 - Follicle stimulating hormone (produced in the pituitary gland, which is also in the brain)